birkenfeld/fddf/README.md

 This is a small Rust command-line program to find duplicate files in a directory recursively.
 It uses a thread pool to calculate file hashes in parallel.

-Duplicates are found by checking size, then SHA-1 of parts of files of same size, then a byte-for-byte comparison.
+Duplicates are found by checking size, then (Blake2) hashes of parts of files of same size, then a byte-for-byte comparison.

 ## Build/install